-Harjit Kaur comes to ERA with over seven years of professional community advocacy and organizing experience as a civil rights, human rights, immigration and family law attorney.
-Harjit has provided extensive pro bono legal services to victims of domestic violence in immigration and family law proceedings.
-In 2014, Harjit served as co-counsel in an unprecedented criminal defense case in which a Sutter County woman was unanimously acquitted of first-degree murder due to self-defense and the defense of another (her unborn child).
-This was a highly controversial and novel case that placed evidence of female infanticide, sex-selective abortions, domestic violence, dowry, and culture at issue.
+- Harjit comes to ERA with over seven years of professional community advocacy and organizing experience as a civil rights, human rights, immigration and family law attorney.
+She has deep experience providing extensive pro bono legal services to victims of domestic violence in immigration and family law proceedings.